simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 }
 ```

-This means we can break down all the logic into different injectables and inject them/mock them wherever we want.
+This means we can split up all the logic into different injectables and inject them/mock them wherever we want.
 This makes it easy to pick different pieces of functionality from wherever we see fit.

 ### What about components?

+When providing injectables in the root of the application we create singleton instances.
-Having singleton-instances for every dependency might not always be a good idea.
+Having singleton instances for every dependency might not always be a good idea.
 Sometimes we want new instances of an injectable every time a component is created.
 Sometimes the lifecycle of an Angular injectable needs to be shared with the lifecycle of a component.

 ### The power of instances per component